Skip to main content

 Can you have too much money in a savings account?

-While there is usually not a limit to how much money you can have in a savings account, the FDIC only insures up to $250,000.
-If you are looking for alternatives to savings accounts, you may want to consider moving a portion of your money into other accounts that may offer higher interest rates such as CDs (certificate of deposit accounts), money market accounts, or accounts that are designed for specific savings goals like retirement or college savings.
+While there is usually not a limit to how much money you can have in a savings account, you may want to consider moving a portion of your money into other accounts that may offer higher interest rates that are designed for specific savings goals like retirement or college savings.

 Learn more about different types of Citi accounts.